bocoup/wpt/docs/writing-tests/reftest-tutorial.md

 Let's say you've discovered that WPT doesn't have any tests for the CSS color `fuchsia`.
 This tutorial will guide you through the process of writing and submitting a test.
-It assumes that you've already [configured your system to contribute to WPT](../running-tests/from-local-system).
+You'll need to [configure your system to use WPT's tools](../running-tests/from-local-system), but you won't need them until towards the end of this tutorial.
 Although it includes some very brief instructions on using git, you can find more guidance in [the tutorial for git and GitHub](../appendix/github-intro).

 WPT's reftests are great for testing web platform features that have some visual effect.
 [The reftests reference page](reftests) describes them in the